popskraft/nutcracker/content/hand-cleaner.md

   - title: "Effective for Service Professionals"
     text: "Nutcracker hand cleaner for service professionals is specially formulated for car environments.
 Its formula takes on the toughest automotive grime, making it perfect for mechanics and dealership workshops."
   - title: "Skin-Conditioning Formula"
-    text: "Nutcracker's cleaner emollient-rich formula conditions hands so they remain healthy and moisturized even with frequent use.
+    text: "Nutcracker's emollient-rich formula conditions hands so they remain healthy and moisturized even with frequent use.
 It's perfect for those mechanics who have to wash their hands all day."
   - title: "Green Ingredients"
-    text: "Our best hand soap for mechanics does not contain Cosmetic Grade Walnut Shells.
+    text: "Our best hand soap for mechanics contains Cosmetic Grade Walnut Shells.
 This hand cleaner utilizes walnut shell scrubbers that biodegrade easily instead of using harsh chemicals.
 It is an environmentally friendly solution that does not compromise cleaning power."
   - title: "Versatile Cleaning Power"
     text: "Whether you work with oil, ink, or paints, Nutcracker hand cleaner is an ideal cleaning agent for several industrial contaminants and is useful not only in automotive shops but also in manufacturing and construction environments."
   - title: "Non-Greasy Finish"
     text: "Unlike many industrial hand soaps, Nutcracker cleaner does not leave a greasy residue!
-This allows you to continue on with your work without the hassle of slippery hands."
+This allows you to continue with your work without the hassle of slippery hands."
   - title: "Excellent Value"
     text: "Our super-concentrated formula allows hand soap usage to be reduced by up to 75%, resulting in huge savings over time.
 We made our cleaner economical for big operations.
 This effectiveness ensures that workshops minimize how often they restock supplies, saving you money!"